CLNEulalia/Heroku-Atlas-Deployment/README.md

 Deployment is the act of putting an app up on one or more internet-connected servers that allow users to access and use the app.

-> NOTE: What changes in an application when it is deployed?
+_Question:_ What changes in an application when it is deployed?

 ### Requirements for Deployment